 The OTA club provides the student body at HCC and the greater community of Bridgeport the opportunity to learn more about the field of Occupational Therapy and the career of Occupational Therapy Assistant.
 We engage in educational and service activities to promote the philosophy of Occupational Therapy which includes; advocacy to those with and without disabilities, diversity of other cultures and customs and engagement in community projects which support meaningful activity.

 Watch as these students come together to perform for you!
 The Performing Arts Club sponsors events and activities on campus, as well as organizing trips to see productions.
 Members create talent shows and offer plays and musicals that are presented throughout the year to bring the stage to HCC.

 Advisor: Geoffrey Sheehan Phone: 203-332-5270 Office: LH-A229

 Phi Theta Kappa

 International Honor Society.
 You need to have 24 credit hours at HCC, cumulative GPA of 3.5+ in a degree program.
-Contact Earl Graham, in the Student Welcome Center, call to make appointment.
+Contact Earl Graham at 203-332-5290 or Andrew Pelletier at 203-332-8516, for more information.
 Ask to learn how freshmen students can be eligible!